David Hechstetter: Family

+Hechstetter married Mary Watkinson in Leeds in 1696 and they had four children.
+Mary (bapt.
+1697 Walthamstow).
+David, who succeeded him (bapt.
+1699 Walthamstow - 1757).
+Christopher, (bapt.
+1701 Walthamstow), and Anne (bapt.
+1703 Southgate).
+His daughter Mary's son was David Michel (c.
+1735 – 1805), the member of Parliament for Lyme Regis in the 1780s.

+Hechstetter's wife was treated by the naturalist and physician Martin Lister when she fell ill and Hechstetter wrote to Lister in 1699 when she recovered.

 Death and legacy

 Hechstetter died on 14 June 1721.
 His 1720 will is held by the British National Archives at Kew and left his estate principally to his wife, Dame Mary Hechstetter, and their children, with legacies of £200 to Christchurch Hospital and £300 to his cousin John Lister.
 He directed that his body be buried in the vault of the chapel of St Arnold's without any "pompous ostentation".

 A marble memorial to Hechstetter stood in the nave of the Weld Chapel, Southgate.
 It was removed to Christ Church, Southgate, when the chapel was demolished in the mid-nineteenth century.
 It includes Hechstetter's coat of arms.